tobias-edwards/plantuml-preview.nvim/README.md

 - [x] Release v0.0.1-beta.0 and tag it
 - [ ] Add `:help` documentation
 - [ ] Add to Luarocks?
+- [ ] Test and fix on Windows.
+MacOS working only atm

 ## Improvements